 Legal requirements: driving tests and medical clearance

 Having dementia doesn’t mean you must stop driving, but to keep driving you will need a medical assessment from your doctor using the Assessing Fitness to Drive National Standards.

 If you have dementia, you are required by law to notify your state’s road traffic authority about your dementia.
-If you continue to drive and are a serious risk on the roads, your doctor is legally authorised to notify authorities.
+If you continue to drive and are a serious risk on the roads, your doctor is legally authorised and obliged to notify authorities.

 When to stop driving